ersrohu/mingyues-daily-life/ex1/chapter4.md

 “Ooh…”

 Mingyue come in now.
-Behind Mingyue follow a waiter.
-The waiter changes the chaffy dish skilled: She put the double-flavored chaffy dish on the table first, then she takes off the normal chaffy dish, and put it on the serving cart, then she takes the double-flavored chaffy dish to the groove on the center of table, finally, she pushes the serving cart and go out the door.
+Behind Mingyue follow a waitress.
+The waitress changes the chaffy dish skilled: She put the double-flavored chaffy dish on the table first, then she takes off the normal chaffy dish, and put it on the serving cart, then she takes the double-flavored chaffy dish to the groove on the center of table, finally, she pushes the serving cart and go out the door.

 “I’m sorry, I let you wait for a long time.”
 Says Mingyue, he looks guilty.